 Impact on devices and degradation of solar cells

-Space radiation strongly influences the technology on board the spacecraft and the solar cells that power it.
+Space radiation strongly influences the technology on-board a spacecraft and the solar cells that power it.
 In case of extreme events, radiation incident on electronics can cause permanent defects in the devices, degrading their performance.
-Common adverse Space Weather effects on spacecraft/satellite are the erroneous signals in the electronics caused by radiation passing through the shielding and spacecraft charging, i.e. the phenomenon by which the accumulation of electrostatic charge on the spacecraft's surface finally causes sudden discharges, which again lead to erroneous signals in the electronics.
+Some common adverse Space Weather effects on spacecraft/satellites are the erroneous signals in the electronics caused by radiation passing through the shielding, and spacecraft charging, i.e. the phenomenon by which the accumulation of electrostatic charge on the spacecraft's surface finally causes sudden discharges, which again lead to erroneous signals in the electronics.
 A main problem is the degradation of the performance of solar cells.
 Solar cells are a fundamental component of Space probes, as they are needed to generate the required power for guidance, navigation, control, instrumentation, thermal control, communications, data handling, and many other subsystems.
 Trapped radiation, solar protons and GCRs create atomic defects in the materials constituting the solar cells, by displacing atoms, and they modify the electronic current, reducing the solar cell power output.

 At present, the most efficient solar cells currently in production are multi-junction solar cells, which use a combination of several layers of GaAs, GaInP and Ge to capture more energy from the solar spectrum [1,2].
 The band gap obviously determine the energy at which the absorption generally starts.
 Space solar cells are protected by a cover glass (made by cerium oxide), which mostly slows down the whole proton spectrum and high energy particles.
 According to the overall damage, the solar cell output (short-circuit current, open-circuit voltage, output power) is reduced.